 The sheer amount of (often conflicting) information out there might be part of the reason why we’re all so quick to absorb any information about Madeleine McCann.
 First of all, there are no obvious answers to be found anywhere.
 Not even from Madeleine’s parents.
 They said they were checking on their children regularly, but did they go into the apartment or just look in through the window?
 Why didn’t they use the crèche that was available?
 What kind of parents leave their children alone in an unlocked apartment, anyway?
 Were the McCanns irresponsible, or were they responsible— for their daughter’s death?

-There might not be one clear theory, but there are plenty of theories.
+There might not be one clear theory, but there are plenty.

 For amateur sleuths poring over the details, it’s a case that invites speculation, theories and debate.
 But it’s the lack of any clear answers—even the ability to rule out the child’s own parents, for some—that continues to fuel fascination.
 The case is open for onlookers to take a side.
 Who did it: discuss.

 Away from the case itself, is the media’s continued coverage, which powers our interest.
 We can’t get away from it, because it’s always there.
 Why this case?
 Why is it that Madeleine McCann garners so much press when there are numerous missing children out there that go unnoticed?
 Part of that is down to Missing White Girl Syndrome: a bias that sees young white girls awarded more press coverage than their children of colour counterparts.
 Madeleine was always prime fodder: a pretty, photogenic child, whose face has launched a thousand front pages and continues to do so.

 And then of course, there’s the fact that the McCanns are well-off and well-connected, which has given them advantages others haven’t.
 As Gerry McCann told Vanity Fair, they have marketed Madeleine to keep her name relevant in the hope that something will come of it.